Artemis918/accountcontrol/README.md

 4. if you upload the second month go again to "Buchen" and press again "Automatisch".
 All the previous created revovling plans will dispear into the Konto-Section
 5. In the Konto-Section now you can control all the revolving data and commit them with "bestätigen".
 Then the data will get into account for the statistical overview wich contains also asmall forecast

-There are some more functions and buttons, helping me planing and supervising my money, but i currently have no time to write a complete handbook.
+There are some more functions and buttons, helping me planing and supervising my money, but I currently have no time to write a complete handbook.
 Fell free to look at the source code :-)